 CAREY, William.
 Paulerspury, Northamptonshire 17.8.1761 — Serampur 9.6.1834.
 British Missionary and Pioneer of Indology, in India 1794–1834.
-Son of a village schoolmaster he became in the age of 14 apprentice to a shoemaker in Hackleton.
-Became interested in religion and joined the Baptists in 1783.
+Son of Edmund C., a village schoolmaster, and Elizabeth Wells, became in the age of 14 apprentice to a shoemaker in Hackleton.
+He was interested in religion and joined the Baptists in 1783.
 In 1781 he married Dorothy Plackett and 1789 became the minister of Moulton’s Baptist congregation in Leicester.
 During his leisure hours he studied Latin, Greek and Hebrew in order to better understand the Bible.
-In 1789 he joined the movement, which developed into Baptist Missionary Society, and in 1794 was sent to India.
-Arrived in Calcutta he lost all his property and had difficulties with the E.I.C., and was thus impended from the missionary work.
+In 1789 he joined the movement, which developed into Baptist Missionary Society, and in 1794 he was sent to India.
+Arrived at Calcutta he lost all his property and had difficulties with the E.I.C., and was thus impended from the missionary work.
 Instead he settled down as a superintendent of an indigo factory near Malda.
 Started now learning Bengali and Sanskrit, and built a church for the villagers in 1795.

-In 1800 WC got the permission for permanent residence in India and moved to Serampur (the E.I.C. still forbade all missionary activity in its territory, but S. was then a Danish settlement), where he founded a Baptist mission station and a printing press, together with Marshman and Ward.
+In 1800 Carey got the permission for permanent residence in India and moved to Serampur (the E.I.C. still forbade all missionary activity in its territory, but S. was then a Danish settlement), where he founded a Baptist mission station and a printing press, together with Marshman and Ward.
 Together they started Bible translations (first into Bengali) and other philological work.
-In 1801 WC was appointed the Professor of Sanskrit, Bengali and Marathi at College of Fort William (Calcutta), and five years later he published the first Sanskrit grammar written in an European language.
+In 1801 Carey was appointed the Professor of Sanskrit, Bengali and Marathi at College of Fort William (Calcutta), and five years later he published the first Sanskrit grammar written in an European language.
 It was founded on Vopadeva.
 He also published several text editions, grammars of modern Indian languages and translations of (parts of) the Bible, and headed the growing Baptist mission.
 His great linguistic collections were destroyed in the fire of the Serampore press in 1812.
-He suffered long time from the malaria, and in July 1833 he was paralyzed.
-He was three times married and had three sons, among them —> Felix C. In 1807 he was made D.D. by the Brown University in the U.S.A.
+In 1818-32 Principal of the new Serampore College.
+He suffered long time of malaria, and in July 1833 he was paralyzed.
+He was three times married (Dorothy Plackett d.
+1807, Charlotte Emilia Rumohr d.
+1821, Grace Hughes d.
+1835) and had three sons, among them —> Felix C., and at least two daughters.
+In 1807 he was made D.D. by the Brown University in the U.S.A.

 – A Grammar of the Sungskrit Language.
 908+108+24 p.
 Serampore 1806.